 I hope someday you are lucky enough to watch the sun go down on Galway Bay.

-Aran Islands:
+Aran Islands

 Situated at the mouth of Galway Bay, the Aran Islands are famous for their geological formation, stone walls bordering patchwork fields, sweaters with intricate cable designs, adherence to the Irish language, ancient stone forts and monuments, and a rich cultural heritage.
-Ferries to the islands depart from Rossaveal, about one hour’s drive from Galway City.

 Dun Aengus is an ancient stone fort situated on the edge of spectacular cliffs overlooking the Atlantic Ocean.
+I highly recommend a trip to the Aran Islands to learn about island life in a bygone era.

-Connemara lies to the west of Galway City and is one of the most scenic regions in Ireland.
-Picturesque fishing villages, like Spiddal, dot the coastline.
 I fondly remember summer holidays here as a child, with lazy summer days spent exploring this magnificent county.

-Connemara”s craggy mountain peaks, windswept vistas, magnificent sandy beaches and extensive network of lakes are simply breathtaking.
+Connemara''s craggy mountain peaks, windswept vistas, magnificent sandy beaches and extensive network of lakes are simply breathtaking.

-Here you find a peaceful solitude amidst rugged beauty.
-Much of Connemara is an Irish-speaking area, but don’t worry, most people are bilingual and are more than willing to help and have a chat with English speaking tourists.
+Much of Connemara is an Irish-speaking area, but don't worry, most people are bilingual and are more than willing to help and have a chat with English speaking tourists.

 Here you will find ancient Irish traditions and customs preserved through a rich linguistic, musical and folklore heritage.

-Connemara is famous for its distinct pony breed renowned for athleticism, resilience, and good nature.
 It is believed this unique breed was developed from either Scandinavian ponies released at the time of the Viking raids on Ireland, or Spanish Andalusians set loose at the time the Spanish Armada went adrift off the west coast of Ireland.
-Whatever their origins Connemara ponies are magnificent animals.

-Kylemore Abbey dates back to the 1850’s and is one of Galway’s most popular tourist destinations.
-Visitors can tour the Abbey to hear it’s historical tales of tragedy and romance.
+Kylemore Abbey dates back to the 1850's and is one of Galway's most popular tourist destinations.

 A Victorian Walled Garden awaits or woodland trails, lakeshore walks, or nature hikes around the Kylemore estate.

-Patrick Pearse (1879 – 1916), leader of Ireland’s 1916 Rising, spent his summers in Rosmuc.
-His thatched cottage is open to the public.
-Burned during the War of Independence, it has been meticiulously reconstructed and now houses an exhibition dedicated to Pearse’s life.
+Burned during the War of Independence, it has been meticiulously reconstructed and now houses an exhibition dedicated to Pearse's life.

-Overlooking Clifden
+Clifden

 The town of Clifden is known as the capital of Connemara.
 A lively town nestled in the mountains, it is full of shops, pubs, restaurants and cafés.